Ujjawal55/obsidian/bash_programming/learning/linux_command.md

 # cat/head/tail/more/less

-**Definition** : this command help to view the content of the file.
+**Defination** : this command help to view the content of the file.

 **Structure** :